 The Corporation is required to assess its ability to continue as a going concern or whether significant doubt exists as to the Corporation's ability to continue as a going concern into the foreseeable future.
-The Corporation has forecast its cash flows for the foreseeable future and despite the ongoing volatility and uncertainties inherent in the business, the Corporation believes it has adequate liquidity in cash and working capital to finance its operations.
+The Corporation has forecast its cash flows for the foreseeable future and despite the ongoing volatility and uncertainties inherent in the business, the Corporation believes its cash, working capital, and planned financing activities (see Note 21) provide adequate liquidity to finance its operations.
+In the event that the closing of the planned financing with Weichai Power and Broad Ocean is delayed or not completed, it may be necessary to pursue additional liquidity through the issuance of debt or equity in private or public market financings.
 The Corporation's ability to continue as a going concern and realize its assets and discharge its liabilities and commitments in the normal course of business is dependent upon the Corporation having adequate liquidity and achieving profitable operations that are sustainable.
 There are various risks and uncertainties affecting the Corporation including, but not limited to, the market acceptance and rate of commercialization of the Corporation's products, the ability of the Corporation to successfully execute its business plan, and general global economic conditions, certain of which are beyond the Corporation's control.

-The Corporation's strategy to mitigate these risks and uncertainties is to execute a business plan aimed at continued focus on revenue growth, improving overall gross margins, and managing operating expenses and working capital requirements.
-Failure to implement this plan could have a material adverse effect on the Corporation's financial condition and or results of operations.
+The Corporation's strategy to mitigate these risks and uncertainties is to execute a business plan aimed at continued focus on revenue growth, improving overall gross margins, managing operating expenses and working capital requirements, and securing additional financing to fund its operations as needed until the Corporation achieves profitable operations that are sustainable.
+Failure to implement this plan could have a material adverse effect on the Corporation's financial condition and or results of operations, including its ability to continue as a going concern.